The food pyramid is BS!

 When the microwave oven debuted in the 1970's, our family went crazy for the quick and hot things you could make straight from freezer to your mouth.
 Fast food restaurants have exploded in my lifetime, and I always took it for granted that better taste isn't THAT bad for you.

-Well now I'm officially obese, and I'm having to relearn the basics of nutrition again.
+Now that I'm officially obese, I'm having to relearn the basics of nutrition again.
 The food pyramid, that was put out originally by the US Dept of Agriculture, stressed grains, including good old white bread.
-(One of my favorite lunches was a bologna sandwich on white bread).
-Turns out that food pyramid was almost upside down.
-It turns out that much of what we were told (and are still told today) was what the big food companies wanted us to think so they could sell us their products.
+11 servings of carbohydrates a day?
+No wonder we're getting more fat.
+It turns out that food pyramid was almost upside down.
+Much of what we were told (and are still told today) was what the big food companies wanted us to hear so they could sell us their products.

 I've read nearly a dozen diet and nutrition books over the past decade, and all of them preach pretty much the same advice- stay away from carbs (bread, sugar, pasta) and double down on fresh fruits and vegetables.
 The bottom HALF of the food pyramid should be fruits and vegetables, followed by whole grains and beans.
 Meat, dairy and fats are foods to avoid from what I can tell, though some books are okay with certain types of meat, dairy and fat.